1. Help Center

 Forced Variation URLs

 The purpose of Force Variation URLs is for you to test your experiment in the closest environment to what a visitor will experience.
 These URLs should be used to do the final testing of your experiment.
+These links will only work when the experiment is active.

 Forced Variation URLs will only work on active experiments, and not on Draft ones.